Perry-Pedrosa/RASanalysis/README.md

 At a glance, there is no stong correlation between RAS and the composite grade, showing a concentration of points at the end of both axis.
 ### Evaluation

-Multiple R-squared (0.31135) - This tells us that 31% of the composite grade can be explained by RAS.
-The adjusted R-squared (0.311) is slightly lower, meaning that when the model is accounting for the number of predictors, its significance is slightly reduced.
+Multiple R-squared (0.31135) - tells us that 31% of the composite grade can be explained by RAS.
+The adjusted R-squared (0.311) is lower, meaning that when the model is accounting for the number of predictors, its significance is reduced.

-p-value (<2.2e-16) - the value shows that the model is statistically significant, and that RAS significantly predicts the composite grade, a F-Statistic (126.5) shows a substantial significance.
+p-value (<2.2e-16) - shows the model is significant, and that RAS predicts the composite grade, a F-Statistic (126.5) shows a substantial significance.
 However, it would need to be compared to models of similar context with varying degrees of freedom to truly be evaluated.

-So although at a glance we did not see a strong relationship between the variables, based on the above, **we cannot reject *H1* as there is evidence of RAS being a reliable predictor**.
+Although immediately we did not see a strong relationship, based on the above, we cannot reject H1 as there is evidence of RAS being a reliable predictor.
 However, testing against other variables may give us more of a full picture.

+The residual standard error (1.041) is close to normality.
+Although there doesn’t seem to anything critical, the Scale Location shows potential of heteroscedasticity (Residual visualisations can be seen in Appendix D) (varying variance) which will be accounted for by checking for multicollinearity (high correlation) between the independent variables prior to multiple regression.
+Additionally, we will evaluate the results of a heteroscedasticity consistent covariance matrix (HCCM) to determine reliability.

 ![rVf](assets/slr_residuals.PNG)
 ![rVl](assets/slr_residvleverage.PNG)